 April 11, 2019 (3:02 PM): This article has been updated to include a statement from Chelsea Manning’s attorneys.

-The United States Justice Department dramatically escalated its political prosecution of WikiLeaks editor-in-chief Julian Assange.
+The United States Justice Department dramatically escalated its political prosecution of WikiLeaks founder Julian Assange.
 Their efforts are aimed at criminalizing a journalist—and more broadly, a media organization—for allegedly aiding and abetting the disclosure of classified information and publishing that information on the internet.

 Assange was expelled from the Ecuador embassy in the United Kingdom and arrested by British police on April 11.
 The expulsion and arrest was linked to an indictment and extradition request that was filed many months ago by the United States government.

 He was granted political asylum by Ecuador in 2012.
 His asylum was terminated, and the Ecuador government allowed the British police to enter the embassy to apprehend Assange and load him into a police van.

 When Assange was hauled out of the embassy, video captured him urging the UK to resist and fight President Donald Trump’s administration.

 The Justice Department’s grand jury investigation into WikiLeaks charged Assange with “conspiracy to commit computer intrusion.”
 It falls under the Computer Fraud and Abuse Act (CFAA) and a general part of the criminal code that can be used against individuals who conspire to defraud the United States.

 While on the surface it appears the Justice Department attempted to circumvent many of the First Amendment issues, which discouraged President Barack Obama’s administration from moving forward with an indictment of Assange, the language in the indictment—dated March 6, 2018—is very similar to what prosecutors typically include in indictments against individuals charged with violating the Espionage Act.